iamlennym/PipelineMiner/README.md

 <img src="images/Overview.png" style="width: 100%;" alt="Alt text">

 ## Description
 Pipeline Miner is a powerful tool designed for searching through Harness pipelines using keywords.
 It serves as the 'grep' for Harness pipelines, allowing users to efficiently locate and reference pipelines within an account.
+It made my onboarding with Harness that much 'smoother', and I am actually using it regularly on a day-to-day basis to help me discover the wonder things my colleagues are doing with Harness. ;)

 ## Purpose
 The primary function of this Docker image is to facilitate the search and identification of specific build steps or components within Harness pipelines.
 For instance, users can quickly find a pipeline utilizing tools like 'Sonarqube', which is particularly useful for referencing and replicating configurations.